 This translates to something like

-“Growth type: Precocious”, which means the horse peaks even earlier than the 早め type horses and
+“Growth type: Precocious”, which means the horse peaks really early and

 explains Quick Zip’s collapse in the back half of the year.